jakub-g/monorepo-limits/README.md

 However, it's extremely easy to make a mistake in your JS code which explodes you bundle size via an innocuous static `import` which brings much more than it looks like.

 You should monitor your bundle sizes, on every pull request _and_ in production, and have monitors set up when exceeding thresholds close to 10 MB.

+### 20 MB: Total max size of JS/JSON files in a TS project until tsserver stops working

+If you have [more than 20 MB of non-TS files (JS, JSON) in a TS project, tsserver will stop working](https://github.com/microsoft/TypeScript/blob/5026c6675cbbfd493011616639595084f899d513/src/server/editorServices.ts#L2758-L2780
+).

+This is likely a config against misconfigurations like having `dist` visible by TS project.

+But it can also happen e.g. when you try to merge a legacy JS codebase into a TS project (merging multiple repos, onboarding an acquisition etc.).

+_Workaround_: In `tsconfig.json`, set `compilerOptions.disableSizeLimit: true`.

 ### 33.8 MB / 45 MB: Github GraphQL payload limit